EmberSherpa/ember-reactive-helpers/README.md

 ## Helpers

+### `(helper 'helperName')`

+Will resovle the helper and return resolved helper.

-### `(closure helperName arg1 arg2)`
+### `(closure helper arg1 arg2)`

-`(closure` helper will create a closure of a specified helper and curry arguments that are passed into it.
+`(closure` helper accepts a helper as first argument and creates a closure and curries the passed in arguments.
-This helper is only useful when used a subsexpression.
-Using it as a regular helper will result in `function` being rendered.
-This helper can be used when you need to defer execution of a helper.
+When you call the returned helper the helper will becalled with all passed in arguments.

 ```js
 {{#with (closure 'contains' (array 'foo' 'bar')) as |checkContains|}}